s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 Implementation of Controller
 ----------------------------

-The basiscs of how to implement a controller are described below:
+The basics of how to implement a controller are described below:

 What a controller does is basically the following three things and it executes them repeatedly as "control loop".